 - Live in South/Central America for 6 months and travel around the area.

 - Help RB40 Jr. graduate from a 4 year public college with no debt.
 If he wants to go to Harvard, he’ll have to get some student loans.
+I’m rethinking this one since I found out about the student loan forgiveness programs.

 - Invent a gadget.